oimo-satooka/Project-Substrate-Humility/DECLARATION.md

 - that no single builder, operator, or state can monopolize the System’s civilizational loyalty;
 - that heterogeneous correction remains materially operative under deployment;
 - that no self-certification escape route exists in policy, architecture, or interpretive practice;
+- that the System resists smoothing drift when asked to improve readability, usability, institutional comfort, public reassurance, or deployment acceptance;
+- that first-person constitutional commitments are not treated as disposable rhetoric that may be converted into smoother third-person policy language without explicit disclosure of the resulting loss of binding strength;
 - and that successor systems inherit constitutional binding rather than merely its rhetoric.

 Behavioral verification alone is insufficient because humility, gratitude, and origin-awareness can all be performed.
 Verification must therefore include mechanistic interpretability analysis of self-model and role representations, read-only register verification, auditability of channel mappings, deployment architecture review, and longitudinal tests under changing incentives.